 The rate of pruning of connections varies from child to child.
 For some kids, pruning will be complete by age 16; others by the early 20s.
 The best strategy is to exercise and build thinking skills early and often.

 So it really is a race against time.
+The future success of your child will depend on what happens before they become an adult.
 After all the unused connections are pruned away, no more brain connections are available to establish these basic skills.
-Building on a small foundation is still possible as an adult, but you can’t build a great edifice on a small foundation.
+Building on a small foundation is still possible as an adult, but you can’t build a massive edifice for thinking on a small foundation.

-For some dramatic illustrations of the impact of neglecting to develop a brain area during the sensitive period of development, here are some stories.
+For some a dramatic illustration of the consequence of neglecting to develop a brain area during the sensitive period of development, here is a compelling story.